Yalıkavak Marina aerial — Palmarina's superyacht quay at the western tip of the Bodrum peninsula

 The three voyages cover this coast cleanly.
 A Carian week round-trip from Bodrum's Yalıkavak Marina runs the Gulf of Gökova — Türkbükü's Maçakizi pontoon for a Michelin-starred dinner under the stars, Cleopatra Beach on Sedir Island for the Cedrae ruins above the protected sand, English Harbor and Knidos at the western tip of the Datça peninsula where the Aphrodite Euploia temple looks down on your anchorage.
 A Turquoise Coast week round-trip from Göcek runs the Lycian shore: the twelve islands at the mouth of Fethiye Gulf, Butterfly Valley reached only by tender, Kalkan and Kaş for shore dinners, Kekova where the sunken city of Simena sits below your anchor and the Crusader castle on car-free Kaleköy is reached on foot up stone paths cut in the Hellenistic period.
 The connector — Bodrum to Göcek one-way — runs both grounds in one week, with the Dalyan river excursion as the day off the boat: yacht anchored at Ekincik, transfer to the local flat-bottom river boats, motor up through the reeds past Lycian rock-tombs to the Caunos amphitheater and the Sultaniye thermal baths.
 We walk through which one fits your group before you book.

 Then there's what the Turks call mavi yolculuk — the blue voyage — a tradition built around traditional gulets, the hand-built wooden hulls with shaded mid-deck lounges that Turkey is most associated with culturally.
-This page focuses on the modern motor yacht inventory we deliver directly: 30 to 55 meters, mostly Italian-built, flag-gold (Cayman, Marshall Islands, Malta), the same hulls that work the Greek and French coasts in summer.
-For modern luxury gulets — 40 meters and up, post-2000 builds, six cabins with master suites and full air-conditioning — we work with the Turkish gulet specialists on request; the Bodrum-built Carpe Diem class is the canonical reference.
+We deliver modern motor yachts directly across this coast — the same hulls that work the Greek and French sides of the Med in summer.
+For modern luxury gulets, we work with the Turkish gulet specialists on request.
 Tell us what you're after.
 The dining cadence is Mediterranean — breakfast and lunch with your chef on board, dinner ashore at a quay-side meyhane, a Maçakizi terrace, one of the celebrity-chef rooms at Yalıkavak's marina, or a Lycian-coast restaurant the captains book on the way down.

 Four characteristics that distinguish the Turkish coast from the rest of the Eastern Mediterranean.